winglang/docsite/blog/2023-08-15-new-method-to-existing-resource.md

 ## Adding Cloud-Agnostic Interfaces

 To add a method to an existing resource, I needed to modify the implementation files of the resource that are located in `wingsdk/src/cloud` folder.
 The `cloud` folder contains cloud-agnostic code, ensuring that implementations are not tied to any specific cloud provider.
-Under the `cloud` folder, I navigated to `queue.ts` file that contains the cloud-agnostic implementation, added the relevant methods as well as comments and documentations using code suggestions from **co-pilot**!
+Under the `cloud` folder, I navigated to `queue.ts` file that contains the cloud-agnostic implementation, added the relevant methods as well as comments and documentation using code suggestions from **GitHub Copilot**!

 ## Cloud-Specific Implementations